Kinetic energy

+The kinetic energy of an object is equal to the work, or force (F) in the direction of motion times its displacement (s), needed to accelerate the object from rest to its given speed.
+The same amount of work is done by the object when decelerating from its current speed to a state of rest.

-The standard unit of kinetic energy is the joule, while the English unit of kinetic energy is the foot-pound.
+The SI unit of energy is the joule, while the English unit of energy is the foot-pound.

+In relativistic mechanics, $\frac{1}{2}mv^2$ is a good approximation of kinetic energy only when v is much less than the speed of light.

 History and etymology

 The adjective kinetic has its roots in the Greek word κίνησις kinesis, meaning "motion".
 The dichotomy between kinetic energy and potential energy can be traced back to Aristotle's concepts of actuality and potentiality.

-The principle in classical mechanics that E ∝ mv2 was first developed by Gottfried Leibniz and Johann Bernoulli, who described kinetic energy as the living force, vis viva.
-Willem 's Gravesande of the Netherlands provided experimental evidence of this relationship.
-By dropping weights from different heights into a block of clay, Willem 's Gravesande determined that their penetration depth was proportional to the square of their impact speed. Émilie du Châtelet recognized the implications of the experiment and published an explanation.
+The principle of classical mechanics that E ∝ mv2 is conserved was developed by Gottfried Leibniz and Johann Bernoulli, who described kinetic energy as the living force or vis viva.
+Willem 's Gravesande of the Netherlands provided experimental evidence of this relationship in 1722.
+By dropping weights from different heights into a block of clay, Gravesande determined that their penetration depth was proportional to the square of their impact speed. Émilie du Châtelet recognized the implications of the experiment and published an explanation.